gbif/hp-grscicoll/es/post.md

 ---
 lang-ref: archive
 layout: archive
-title: News
+title: Noticias
-description: News and events
-permalink: /news/
+description: Noticias y Eventos
 ---
 {% comment %}
   No content here.
 The layout will insert a card for each post in your _posts folder